-From the graph, the cash balance decreases continuously and the is a net loss of \$7727 after simulating the PLACE betting based on the result from the prediction.
+From the graph, the cash balance decreases continuously and the is a net loss of \$7710 after simulating the PLACE betting based on the result from the prediction.
 However, as mentioned in section 4.4.5, the accuracy of PLACE prediction is 47.153%.
-There are about half of predictions which are in the range of top 3 while the profit earned is much less than the loss in wrong betting.
+There is about a half of predictions which is in the range of top 3 while the profit earned is much less than the loss in wrong betting.
 Thus, the net flow of money would decrease continuously.